 Continuing from the community's values that established the guiding principles, five vision elements were created to help inform the coming goals and equity metrics.
 These vision elements describe how Charlotteans picture their city in the future.
-In addition to being equitable, authentic, integrated, and resilient as stated in the Guiding Principles, the Charlotte of tomorrow is inclusive and diverse, livable and connected, healthy and sustainable, prosperous and innovative, and regional.
+The Charlotte of tomorrow is inclusive and diverse, livable and connected, healthy and sustainable, prosperous and innovative, and regional.
 This vision also reflects the lens through which goals and objectives were created and analyzed.